 Best marketing & promotion tools for freelancers

-Convertkit is an email marketing company the prides itself on caring for its people.
+Convertkit is an email marketing company that prides itself on caring for its people.
 Built for creators by creators, Convertkit is the place to go for your email subscription needs.
 With their experience of growing a successful business, they are committed to helping others do the same.
-ConvertKit helps you use your contacts list to grow your business with forms, trackable data, and automations.
+ConvertKit helps you use your contacts list to grow your business with forms, trackable data, and automation.

 Pricing is in the mid-to-high range, with the beginner plan at $24 a month (annually) and includes up to 1,000 subscribers.

 Pros: Easy to switch from other platforms and automated emails that feel personal

 Cons: Small company, plus higher monthly fees

 MailChimp is easily the biggest and most recognizable email marketing tool out there.
 With their well-known monkey mascot and well-executed branding, MailChimp has become the leader in their category.
 They offer a free plan for those with 2,000 subscribers or less which you can send up to 12,000 emails.
 This is great for small businesses and personal use with most of the tools and templates available.
 For those who exceed the free plan, MailChimp offers plenty of other options including pay-as-you-go and more.